 What Is Your Risk Tolerance?

-If safety is your primary concern, find out if your state offers a Section 529 Prepaid Tuition Plan.
-These plans let you buy tuition in today's dollars and get an equivalent amount of tuition at some point in the future—sometimes guaranteed by the issuing state.
-It’s unlikely that these plans will outperform the stock market, but you may find comfort knowing your money is safe.
+If safety of funds is your primary concern, then find out if your state offers a Section 529 prepaid tuition plan.
+These state plans let you buy tuition in today's dollars and get an equivalent amount of money for tuition in the future—sometimes guaranteed by the issuing state.
+It’s unlikely that these plans will outperform the stock market, but your money will likely be safe.

 If you're willing to take more risk in exchange for a possible higher rate of return, then you need to determine if your state offers a Section 529 investment tuition plan, also known as an Education Savings Plan.
 These plans provide you with options from reputable investment firms.
-If the market goes up, your investment will increase accordingly, but it can also decrease if the market suffers a downturn.
+If the market rises, your investment will increase accordingly, but it can also decrease if the market suffers a downturn.

-Series EE and Series I bonds have historically earned 3 percent to 6 percent, which lags behind the Section 529 Prepaid Tuition Plans.
-Buying individual bonds in a UGMA/UTMA account might get you close to the return of prepaid tuition plan, but will be subject to taxation on any interest earned above a certain amount.
+Series EE and Series I bonds have historically earned 3% to 6%, which lags behind the Section 529 prepaid tuition plans.
 Using bond mutual funds in any of the other savings plans may offer an equal historical rate of return, but is also subject to volatility and potential losses.